Our concept is simple and effective.

 Willing Hands Enterprises was founded in 2004 by Peter Phippen, an employee of the Hanover Co-op Food Store, who was dismayed by the amount of nutritious produce that was being thrown in the dumpster every day.
 He left his job and, in collaboration with the Coop, began to recover this food and give it away to folks who otherwise could not afford it.
 To read more about how we got started, please see the FAQ section of this website.

 These days the Coop Food Stores, through their Sustainability Program, make sure that none of their culled produce is tossed in the dumpster.
 The best quality surplus is thoughtfully set aside for Willing Hands.

 Willing Hands has developed an efficient system for food recovery and distribution.
 We arrange for regular pick-ups with over 40 food donors and deliver to at least 58 organizations every week, all year long.

 Willing Hands serves people in need of all ages throughout our Upper Valley region.
 We supply produce to food shelves, free community meals, daycare & rehabilitation programs, and to families & seniors in subsidized housing.
 We serve everyone free of charge.

 By providing fruits and vegetables on a regular basis, Willing Hands reduces food insecurity of many of our neediest neighbors.
 We make it possible for struggling families to bring their diets into a healthier balance.
 We open the door for these folks to develop a lifelong pattern of healthy eating habits.

-Willing Hands offers a popular series of taste-testings and cooking workshops for our recipient sites.
+Willing Hands offers nutrition education through a popular series of taste-testings and cooking workshops for our recipient sites.
 Each workshop has a designated nutritional focus and provides inspiration and hands-on instruction about ways to utilize the variety of fruits and vegetables that we provide.